openearth01/DACommerceCloud2005/README.md

 Find more information about SAP Commerce Cloud Setup on our [help site](https://help.sap.com/viewer/1be46286b36a4aa48205be5a96240672/SHIP/en-US/76450bc02bdf492689ca5e6d35c670e6.html).

 # License
 Copyright (c) 2020 SAP SE or an SAP affiliate company.
 All rights reserved.
-This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](https://github.wdf.sap.corp/staging-for-SAP-samples-public/cloud-commerce-sample-setup/blob/master/LICENSE).
+This file is licensed under the “SAP Sample Code License” except as noted otherwise in the [LICENSE file](https://github.wdf.sap.corp/staging-for-SAP-samples-public/cloud-commerce-sample-setup/blob/master/LICENSE).